saulocantanhede/tfgreek2/docs/features/syntactic-view.md

 *draft notes for now*

 default view (need to be implemented).
+Utilizes the terms common in linguistic research.

 The two views are possible since in the database there is a replication of data.